hundredrabbits/thebook/north_pacific_logbook.md

 Today, we are both sea sick.

-# Seasickness

-People often ask us if we get sea sick, and we say that yes, we feel sea sick at the start of every trip.

-On the first day, we both become ill and grumpy.
-The early symptoms of sea sickness include a headache, a reduced appetite, and a morose view on things.
-Our inner ears fight our eyes, both are determined to convince the brain of their version of reality.
-This incongruity, if allowed to persist, will trigger vomitting.
-In our 5 years of sailing, we've managed to keep our food and fluids inside, where they belong.

-The first 2 days of every offshore trip are the hardest.
-We whine a lot, profess to hate sailing, and question why we do it at all.
-Then on the 3 rd day our inner ears adjust, our brains adapt and learn the rhythm of the boat, and sailing is fun again!
-Although, we've met sailors that are not so lucky, cursed with seasickness that persists for the entirety of their trip, and yet, they continue to sail.
-It's remarkable, really.

-The best thing to do to not get sea sick, is to stay outside, and to keep your mind off the motion of the boat.
-Going indoors for a long time, say, to retrieve an item from a locker, is the number one trigger for us.
-What do we do when seasick?
-We take turns steering the boat, keep our eyes on the horizon and take in some fresh air.
-When steering, we can anticipate the movement of the boat, which allows our brain (and eyes) to re-calibate.

-*  *  *  *

 ##### 1200
 We napped hard, then awoke and decided that we should try and cook something.
 Neither of us feel like eating onigiri (see recipes), we regret making so many as we aren't sure we can eat them.
 They were our go-to snack when in Japan.
 Onigiri is made from white sticky rice formed into triangular or cylindrical shapes and often wrapped in nori (seaweed).
 They can served as is, with salt as seasoning, or with a filling like pickled plums, kombu or salted fish.
 The salty and sour fillings act as a natural preservative.
 We love onigiri, but today we have no appetite.